intelowlproject/GreedyBear/README.md

 ## How to ...
 - **... try it out**: visit the [public instance](https://greedybear.honeynet.org) provided by [The Honeynet Project](https://www.honeynet.org) and take a look at a [threat intelligence live feed example](https://greedybear.honeynet.org/api/feeds/cowrie/all/recent.txt)
 - **... dive in**: read through our documentation in the [Wiki](https://github.com/GreedyBear-Project/GreedyBear/wiki) and explore GreedyBear's features
-- **... run your own instance**: to leverage everything GreedyBear has to offer, you might want to [install](https://github.com/GreedyBear-Project/GreedyBear/wiki/Installation) it and conntect it to your T-Pot
+- **... run your own instance**: to leverage everything GreedyBear has to offer, you might want to [install](https://github.com/GreedyBear-Project/GreedyBear/wiki/Installation) it and conntect it to your own T-Pot
 - **... stay up to date**: [read](https://greedybear-project.github.io/) and [subscribe](https://greedybear-project.github.io/feed.xml) to our blog, where we regularly write about the most recent changes and new features
 - **... contact us**: using a Github [issue](https://github.com/GreedyBear-Project/GreedyBear/issues) or start a [discussion](https://github.com/GreedyBear-Project/GreedyBear/discussions)
 - **... contribute**: read through our [contribution guidelines](https://github.com/GreedyBear-Project/GreedyBear/wiki/Contribute), open an [issue](https://github.com/GreedyBear-Project/GreedyBear/issues), get assigned and raise a [pull request](https://github.com/GreedyBear-Project/GreedyBear/pulls)